yury-lysogorskiy/lammps/doc/src/python.rst

    variable        ztrunc atom py_foo(z) dump            1 all custom 100 tmp.dump id x y z v_xtrunc v_ytrunc v_ztrunc

-Now when the dump command invokes the 3 atom-style variables, their arguments x,y,z to the Python function wrapper are the current per-atom coordinates of each atom.
+When the dump command invokes the 3 atom-style variables, their arguments x,y,z to the Python function wrapper are the current per-atom coordinates of each atom.
 The Python "truncate" function is thus invoked 3 times for each atom, and the truncated coordinate